A Tunable Loss Function for Robust Classification: Calibration, Landscape, and Generalization: Experimental Results

 For all experiments, we employ a training batch size of $128$ samples.
 For all experiments on the MNIST and FMNIST datasets, training was allowed to progress for $50$ epochs; for all experiments on the CIFAR-10 dataset, training was allowed to progress for $120$ epochs - convergence for all values of $\alpha$ was ensured for both choices.
 Lastly, for each architecture we re-run each experiment $10$ times and report the average test accuracies calculated according to the relative accuracy gain, which we rewrite for our experimental setting as

 where we use $\text{acc}$ to denote test accuracy.
 Also note that $\alpha^{*}$ is chosen as the $\alpha$ over the search range which maximizes the average test accuracy of its trained models.
-For more details regarding architecture configurations (i.e., CNN channel sizes, kernel size, etc) and general experiment details, we refer the reader to the code for all of our experiments (including the implementation of $\alpha$-loss), which can be found at the following Github repository link:
+For more details regarding architecture configurations (i.e., CNN channel sizes, kernel size, etc) and general experiment details, we refer the reader to the code for all of our experiments (including the implementation of $\alpha$-loss), which can be found at~\cite{codelink}.